Roslyn Public Library

 The Roslyn Public Library Board welcomes the use of the Roslyn Public Library by individuals of all ages to support their personal, educational, and professional needs.
 Library cards, with borrowing privileges, will be issued to

-must have a Roslyn Library card issued to them, or be listed as another borrower on a Roslyn Library card, in order to check out library materials.
+A patron must have a Roslyn Library card issued to them, or be listed as another borrower on a Roslyn Library card, in order to check out library materials.

 Applicants who request a library card from the Roslyn Public Library must show personal identification that includes verification of current street address.
 Examples of acceptable identification are a valid driver's license, state ID card, a utility bill in the person’s name, a rent receipt or property tax statement, vehicle registration, bank or credit account statements, or official documents similar in nature to the preceding examples, all of which must show the applicant's current street address.

 Temporary residents may obtain a “Temporary Library Card” by providing proof of a local address and their permanent home address with valid personal identification.
 Temporary cards are valid for three months and are renewable at the Librarian’s discretion.
 Temporary card-holders enjoy all borrowing privileges except the use of Inter-Library Loan.
 Temporary card-holders are limited to 3 items checked out at one time.